 07 of 08

-No matter how many other pieces you have in place, the fact is that an entryway is only as good as it's rug.
-We all want rugs that look good, and show some personality when we walk into our homes.
-However, for this high traffic area durability is just as important as style; so this might not be the place for your favorite, fragile antique.
-You will need to look for a rug that is able to stand up to the elements and people using them to get the elements off of their boots.
-The rug will need to be easy to clean, with good traction to avoid slips.
-I would recommend this wool rug from Studio Matsalla as a stylish option for your entryway.
-A wool rug it is always a good choice as it reduces noise, and naturally resists dirt.Continue to 8 of 8 below.
+No matter how many other pieces you have in place, the fact is that an entryway is only as good as its rug.
+People want rugs that look good and show some personality when they walk into their homes.
+However, for this high-traffic area, durability is just as important as style; so this might not be the place for your favorite, fragile antique.
+You will need to look for a rug that can stand up to the elements and people using them to get the elements off of their boots and shoes.
+The rug will need to be easy to clean with good traction to avoid slips.
+Consider the wool rug from Studio Matsalla Interiors as a stylish option for your entryway.
+A wool rug is always a good choice as it reduces noise and naturally resists dirt.Continue to 8 of 8 below.

 08 of 08

 Every space in the home could benefit from a basket, and nowhere is this truer than in the entryway.
-Use floor baskets as catch-alls for accessories like umbrellas, gloves, and tote bags.
-And whenever guests come over, and somehow there just aren’t enough hooks or spaces on the wall, an extra basket will always come in handy.
-Check out the Floor Cobra Basket from CB2; this stylish piece will blend in nicely with any number of interiors, and it can hold a lot of items.
+Use floor baskets as catch-alls for accessories such as umbrellas, gloves, and tote bags.
+And whenever guests come over and there just aren’t enough hooks or spaces on the wall, an extra basket will always come in handy.
+Check out the baskets from CB2; as it has stylish pieces that will blend in nicely with any number of interiors.